 Thankfully, I never had to visit the hospital in Southeast Asia.
 I was concerned when water was stuck in my ear for 2.5 days on the Perhentian Islands in Malaysia, but it finally dribbled out when I ascended from a dive.
 I had a couple of colds but nothing that caused me to be bedridden.

 A good number of travelers suffered from food poisoning, especially in Vietnam, Indonesia, and the Philippines.
 I’m not sure why I wasn’t affected.
 I ate my fair share of street food in Vietnam and salads in Bali.
 I did avoid uncooked vegetables outside of Bali and never drank tap water (although I brushed my teeth with it).

 I might have been lucky with food, and mosquitoes sure seemed to love my diet.
 I had no willpower and constantly scratched my bites, which led to scarring.
 Cuts – even tiny ones from mosquito bites – take forever to heal in Southeast Asia’s humidity.
-Many travelers sport huge bandages to protect scrapes from motorbiking or diving.
+Many travelers sported huge bandages to protect scrapes from motorbiking or diving.

 If you’re a smoker, cigarettes are incredibly cheap in Southeast Asia.
 You can buy a pack for a dollar.
-I met quite a few western travelers who ripped through cigarettes in Southeast Asia and said they would quit once they went back home.
+I met quite a few travelers who ripped through cigarettes in Southeast Asia and said they would quit once they went back home.
 The record for the largest number of non-smokers in a group was 16, the number of travelers on my Halong Bay cruise.
 I remember this only because it was so strange to be in a group without a single smoker.
 Many local men smoked, but I almost never saw local women smoking.